axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

    <td>The bills had <em>52 spaces on the reverse side, one for each week of the year.</em><a href="#en20"><sup id="bm20">&hairsp;&nabla;&hairsp;</sup></a> This meant that the script kept its face value only for one week.</td>
   </tr>
  </table>
  <p>One problem with demurrage is that the rate of decay is not tied to value creation or anything like it.
 The W&ouml;rgl, and others like it, kept its face value for a week and went down in value every week thereafter.
-The W&auml;ra, another demurrage coin, lost 1% of its value every month.<a href="#en21"><sup id="bm21">&hairsp;&nabla;&hairsp;</sup></a> These rates of decay were picked out of thin air.</p>
+The W&auml;ra, another demurrage coin, lost 1% of its value every month.<a href="#en21"><sup id="bm21">&hairsp;&nabla;&hairsp;</sup></a> The thing to notice is that these rates of decay were picked out of thin air.</p>
  <p><span class="_paradigm">rCoin</span>s, on the other hand, are always the same value.
 What changes is the potential risks and benefits associated with the company that engendered it.
 Every <span class="_paradigm">rCoin</span> carries a log of all the information and people need to decide whether or not to accept it at face value or at a lower value.</p>
   <img
    src="/assets/img/pic-rad-auto-inflation-en.svg"